George Wilson (Royal Navy officer): Post-captain

 While Caldwell served only briefly as commander-in-chief Wilson and Bellona stayed on the station, and on 5 January 1795 Bellona was cruising off Deseada Island in company with the frigate HMS Alarm when they discovered a fleet of French transports.
 The transports were escorted by two frigates and three armed ships; one of these, the 20-gun Duras, was taken by the pair in the ensuing action.
 Wilson continued his successful month by later capturing the French 44-gun frigate la Duquesne, adding that to a tally of ships taken in the Leeward Islands that included several privateers.
 One of these was the privateer schooner La Bellone, taken on 11 May.

 Wilson sailed Bellona home to England sometime after this but returned on 13 February 1796 to join the Cape of Good Hope Squadron of Rear-Admiral George Elphinstone.
 On 17 August the squadron forced the surrender of a Dutch expeditionary force in the Capitulation of Saldanha Bay.
 Wilson and Bellona then continued their attacks on privateers, taking the French 6-gun La Legere off Cape Descada on 7 January 1797 and destroying another three days later.
-Wilson then took part in the successful Invasion of Trinidad in February and in April similarly participated in the unsuccessful Invasion of Porto Rico.
+Wilson then took part in the successful invasion of Trinidad in February and in April similarly participated in the unsuccessful invasion of Puerto Rico.
 In the former invasion Wilson assisted with the other ships of the line of Rear-Admiral Henry Harvey's fleet in destroying a Spanish squadron of four ships of the line and a frigate before the main invasion force of Lieutenant-General Sir Ralph Abercromby landed.
 Towards the end of 1797 Wilson was sent back to England in Bellona where he re-joined the Channel Fleet.

 Flag rank

-Wilson was promoted to rear-admiral on 14 February 1799 at which point he left Bellona and the Channel Fleet; he would not go to sea again.
+Wilson was promoted to rear admiral on 14 February 1799 at which point he left Bellona and the Channel Fleet; he would not go to sea again.
 By seniority he became a vice-admiral on 23 April 1804 and an admiral on 25 October 1809.